pragarocks/second-you-life-simulator/README.md

 > Explore alternate life paths through AI-powered simulations

 **Second You** is a full-stack web application that helps users simulate alternate life paths based on critical decisions they've made or are considering.
-Using advanced AI (Gemini 2.5 Flash), the system generates realistic 1, 3, and 10-year future timelines based on the user's current life situation and alternate choices.
+Using advanced AI (Gemini 2.5 Flash), the system generates realistic 1, 3, and 10-year future timelines based on the user's current life situation and alternate choices. you can check the Website here https://cts-vibeappea2702-5.azurewebsites.net/

 🌟 **Now featuring complete user authentication, personal profiles, simulation history, and favorites system!**